 The Macau government has the right to unilaterally terminate our concession in the event of our material non-compliance with the basic obligations under the concession and applicable Macau laws.
-The Concession Agreement expressly provides that the government of Macau may unilaterally rescind the Concession Agreement of our Macau Operations if it:
+The Concession Agreement expressly provides a non exhaustive list of facts and circumstances under which the government of Macau may unilaterally rescind the Concession Agreement of our Macau Operations, including if it:

-- conducts unauthorized games or activities that are excluded from its corporate purpose; - suspends gaming operations in Macau for more than seven consecutive days (or more than 14 days in a civil year) without justification; - defaults in payment of taxes, premiums, contributions or other required amounts; - does not comply with government inspections or supervision; - systematically fails to observe its obligations under the concession system; - fails to maintain bank guarantees or bonds satisfactory to the government; - is the subject of bankruptcy proceedings or becomes insolvent; - engages in serious fraudulent activity, damaging to the public interest; or - repeatedly violates applicable gaming laws.
+- conducts unauthorized games or activities that are excluded from its corporate purpose; - suspends gaming operations in Macau for more than seven consecutive days (or more than 14 days in a civil year) without justification; - defaults in payment of taxes, premiums, contributions or other required amounts; - does not comply with government inspections or supervision; - systematically fails to observe its obligations under the concession system; - or does not comply with directions issued by the Macau government, in particular the Macau gaming regulator; - fails to maintain bank guarantees or bonds satisfactory to the government; - is the subject of bankruptcy proceedings or becomes insolvent; - engages in serious fraudulent activity, damaging to the public interest; or - repeatedly violates applicable gaming laws.